 Season: May – October

 Mt.
 Evans is a fourteener and probably not the first choice for couples coming from sea level.
 However, it is one of the most accessible mountain peaks above 14 thousand feet, with a road that takes you only a few hundred feet from the summit.
 For those who can handle high elevations, this is an extremely accessible alpine location.
 Keep in mind the weather can be extremely unpredictable.
-I have seen it snow in the middle of July at the summit.
+I have seen it snow in the middle of July at the summit

 7.)
-Loveland Pass
+Loveland Pass near Dillon

-Season: Summer recommended, but typically accessible year around
+Season: Summer recommended, but typically accessible year around.

 Whether you want to hike to the summit of a thirteen’r, or simply marvel in the views a short walk from the car, Loveland Pass is one of the more accessible locations on this list.
 It is also very popular location, and you’ll want to either plan for a bit of hiking or arrive on a less popular day to find some space to yourselves.
+If you choose this as your Colorado elopement location, then I recommend choosing a backup location nearby in case of road closure, high winds or dangerous weather.

 8.)
-Garden of the Gods
+Garden of the Gods near Colorado Springs

 Photography Permit: No!